 By having a moving secondary a spherical reflector can be pointed in different (but still somewhat limited) directions on the sky.

-Note that only part of the total surface area is useable for any given direction.

-University of Amsterdam
+Note that only part of the total surface area is useable for any given direction - for Arecibo the effective parabolic area typically available is about 2/3 of the physical area.
+University of Amsterdam Ŵ

-Ŵ

-Radio Astronomy - 5214RAAS6Y

-AST(RON

-Part of the primary: